michaelbZA/my-website/content/posts/fc-series/04-lean-financial-reporting-executive-dashboard.md

 - **Creating alerts**: Develop visual indicators for exceptions
 - **Automating detection**: Use technology to flag exceptions automatically

-As Parmenter emphasizes, "Executives don't need to know everything is fine—they need to know what requires their attention" (Parmenter, 2012).
+As Parmenter emphasises, "Executives don't need to know everything is fine—they need to know what requires their attention" (Parmenter, 2012).

 ### Step 5: Build Forecasting Elements